levanpham-lr/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### ContentField value Property Name Has Changed to contentFieldValue
+### The ContentField value Property Name Was Changed to contentFieldValue
 - **Date:** 2020-Mar-18
 - **JIRA Ticket:** [LPS-106886](https://issues.liferay.com/browse/LPS-106886)

 #### What changed?

-The property name `value` inside ContentField schema in Headless Delivery API has changed to `contentFieldValue`
+In Headless Delivery API, the property name `value` inside the ContentField schema was changed to `contentFieldValue`.

 #### Who is affected?

-This affects REST clients depending in the ContentField `value` property name
+This affects REST clients depending in the ContentField `value` property name.

 #### How should I update my code?

-Change the property name to `contentFieldValue` in the REST client
+Change the property name to `contentFieldValue` in the REST client.

 #### Why was this change made?

-This change restore consistency with all value property names in the Headless APIs, called `{schemaName}+Value`
+This change restores consistency with all value property names in the Headless APIs, called `{schemaName}+Value`.

 ---------------------------------------